-THE STATE OF DALIT AND LEGAL PROTECTION
+THE STATE OF DALIT AND LEGAL PROTECTION:-

-The history of mankind is the history of struggle between haves and have nots.
-But in Indian context, this struggle has been between the ideologies which preach the caste system and those which denounce it.
-For thousands of years, the untouchable castes of Hindu religion had to bear the cruel system of caste and the consequential oppression and humiliation by the people of their own religion.
-They were thought worthy only to be thralls so that very meager and disgraceful works might be done through their hands, and they are still considered worthy to be subjugated.
+The history of mankind is the history of struggle between have's and have not's.
+But in Indian context, this struggle has been between the philosophies which preach caste system and those which denounce it.
+For thousands of years, the untouchable castes of Hindu religion had to bear the unruly system of caste and the consequential oppression and humiliation by the people of their own religion.
+They were thought worthy only to be thralls so that very meager and disgraceful works might be done through their hands.
 As a report by Human Right Watch say, "Dalit and indigenous people continue to face discrimination, exclusion and acts of communal violence.
 Laws and policies adopted by the Indian Government provide strong basis of protection, but are not being faithfully implemented by local authorities."
 In India the census of the dalits is around 15.75% to 17% of the overall population.
-It means about 20 crore people have been deprived of human rights and lived for centuries in poverty, neglected, excommunicated and disgraced.
-Endless poverty, void of everything and economic exploitation have been some of the causes of their subjugated and powerless state.
+It means about 20 crore people have been deprived of human rights and lived for centuries in poverty, neglegected, excommunicated and disgraced.
+Endless poverty, void of everything and economic exploitation has been some of the causes their weak and powerless state.

 The Dalit Panther have tried to define the term 'Dalit' in its manifesto as, "a member of a Scheduled caste and Tribes, Neo-Buddhists, the working people, the landless and the poor peasants, women and all those who are being exploited politically, economically and in name of religion."
 All the deprived and oppressed classes and castes in India are considered to be or included in 'dalits'.
-Thousands of years of humiliation have taken their lives to the pit of servility so that there wasn't even a ray of hope for them in the dark ages of old and middle age period till Mahatma Phule arose on the dark scene of this country like a star to take the cudgels in his own hands and fight back for their rights.
+Thousands of years of humiliation have taken their lives to the pit of servility so that there wasn't even a ray of hope for them in the dark ages of old and middle age period till

+Mahatma Phule arose to take the cudgels in his own hands and fight back for their rights.
 After Phule, a sun of wisdom ,Dr. Ambedkar, rose to expel the darkness from their lives and break all the shackles of servility.
 For the first time in the history, the dalit and their problems came to be heeded by the high caste people and the government when Dr. Ambedkar gave some hammer strokes by making the dalit aware of their self-respect.
 He made all the provisions in the constitution needed for the welfare of these poorest and the oppressed and the marginalized.